True-North-Intelligent-Algorithms/notebooks-and-napari-widgets-for-dl/docs/00_course_preparation/05_Setup.md

 Instructions to install Conda can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)

+## Pixi

+Pixi is a modern alternative to Conda that's faster and more reliable.
+For installation instructions, see the [official Pixi installation guide](https://pixi.sh/latest/).

+For more information about using Pixi in this course, see our [Pixi guide](../2025_updates_and_advances/02_Pixi.md).

 ## Visual Studio Code

 Visual Studio Code can be installed from [here](https://code.visualstudio.com/download)